SofiaZang/Mousecraft/README.md

 2. Open an anaconda prompt / command prompt with conda for python 3 in the path.
 Navigate where you want the mousecraft to live.

-3. In the command prompt ```git clone https://github.com/SofiaZang/Mousecraft.git``` mousecraft repository.
+3. In git bash do  ```git clone https://github.com/SofiaZang/Mousecraft.git``` mousecraft repository.
 You can also get the cloning link under green code button here https://github.com/SofiaZang/Mousecraft.git.
 If this does not work, do the git clone in GitBash.

-4. Do ``cd Mousecraft`` to go into the root folder of mousecraft gui.
+4. In the anaconda prompt, doo ``cd Mousecraft`` to go into the root folder of mousecraft gui.

 5. Then create a new environment with ``conda env create -f environment.yml`` .
 In case creating this environment takes too long, try doing so, in miniconda prompt or else stay in anaconda prompt use conda forge like so: ``conda env create -f environment.yml -c conda-forge --strict-channel-priority``